LIUBINfighter/LIUBINfighter/README.md

 Welcome old sport 👋

 I am Jay Bridge,
-- An undergraduate at SUSTech.STech
+- An undergraduate at SUSTech,
 - An independent developer in Shenzhen,
 - A guitarist exploring the intersection of code, music, and personal knowledge management.